nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 ![Stop analysis](../rna-seq-images/rna-seq-8-3.png "Stop analysis")

 For costs and time comparison between the two approaches, we use the automated version with the option to view the output files in the project folder which took 25 minutes to run and cost $0.2.
+You are now ready to view your output.
+Go to **Step 4**.

 ### Step 3b: Execute using `Run`